It4innovations/hyperqueue/docs/deployment/allocation.md

 !!! tip

     Make sure that a HyperQueue server is running when you execute this command.
-Allocation queues are not persistent, so you have to set them up each time you (re)start the server.
+Allocation queues are not persistent, so you have to set them up each time you (re)start the server (unless you use [journaling](server.md#resuming-stoppedcrashed-server)).

+The HyperQueue automatic allocator decides the number of nodes that will be requested and also the walltime of the allocation.
+Other parameters, such as project credentials, account ID, queue/partition name or the number of requested CPU or GPU cores per node have to be specified manually by the user using the trailing arguments.

 !!! warning

-    Do not pass the number of nodes that should be allocated or the allocation walltime using these trailing arguments.
+    The corollary of the paragraph above is that you **should not** pass the number of nodes that should be allocated or the allocation walltime in the trailing arguments.
+Instead, you can specify various [parameters](#parameters) that tell the automatic allocator how to configure these options.
-    These parameters are configured using other means, see [below](#parameters).

 Once the queue is created, HyperQueue will start asking for allocations in order to provide computing resources (HyperQueue workers).
 The exact behavior of the automatic allocation process is described [below](#behavior).
 You can